 "Not again!
 Another Debbie Downer Day for Traci.
-Might as well quit reading while I'm ahead.
+I might as well quit reading while I'm ahead.
 Migraine Day 3.
-No need to check her page out tomorrow, probably have another one since she usually has 6 in a row.”
+No need to check her page out tomorrow; probably have another one since she usually has 6 in a row.”

 Ugh, that's the last thing I want.
-For people I know to be brought down by my brain pain, or to make anyone feel like I'm trying to get out of something.
+For people I know to be brought down by my brain pain or make anyone feel like I'm trying to get out of something.
 I was reading an article that states more than 40% of people who know at least 1 person with migraine felt the disease is used as an excuse to avoid family, work, or school commitments, which is awful!
-I can guarantee the 15-18 days I currently spend with migraine a month are real and I believe it's important I really start opening up about my migraines more for a multitude of reasons.
-The main one is for anyone who is suffering from migraines as well, and needs to read what a fellow migraineur has experienced and currently experiences to feel supported and also to feel inspired and given hope.
+I can guarantee the 15-18 days I currently spend with migraine a month are real, and I believe it's important I really start opening up about my migraines more for a multitude of reasons.
+The main one is for anyone suffering from migraines and needs to read what a fellow migraineur has experienced and currently experiences to feel supported and feel inspired and given hope.

-I also hope that if you already know me and were unaware what I’ve been experiencing and will probably continue to experience until we get a handle on them, you will have a little more insight to what I live with on a near daily basis.
+I also hope that if you already knew me and were unaware of what I’ve been experiencing and will probably continue to experience until we get a handle on them, you will have a little more insight into what I live with on a near-daily basis.

 I will continue to have more blogs on my Brain Pain throughout the months and hope you will come back to read when you have a moment.

 Awareness.
 Although I have a lot of room to grow and improve, I see myself as fairly successful considering.
-I work hard to help others through my nonprofit and for-profit work and still manage to do this with my little family and my other part-time job, "migraines".
-I used to be afraid for previous employers, friends, clients (and even my husband and family) to know how many migraines I had a month but I've learned to be proud of myself.
-I want people to know because I can successfully have my life and as a fellow migraineur, you too can have a full and abundant life with a job and hobbies and families and your migraines.
-Yes, there will be days you will not be able to get out of bed, but you cannot allow them to run your life.
-Even if you spend half or more than half of your life in some kind of pain.
-If you know me, yes, there are gloomy days but I try to stay mostly positive.
+I work hard to help others through my nonprofit and for-profit work and still manage to do this with my little family and my other part-time job, "migraines."
+I used to be afraid for previous employers, friends, clients (and even my husband and family) to know how many migraines I had a month, but I've learned to be proud of myself.
+I want people to know because I can successfully have my life, and as a fellow migraineur, you too can have a full and abundant life with a job and hobbies and families and your migraines.
+Yes, there will be days you will not be able to get out of bed, but you cannot allow them to run your life even if you spend half or more than half of your life in some pain.
+If you know me, yes, there are gloomy days, but I try to stay mostly positive.

-Thankfully the next experience like this didn't take place again until I was 19 years old, in 1998.
+Thankfully the next experience like this didn't occur again until I was 19 years old, in 1998.
 That's pretty much when the brain pain ritual of 1-2 migraines a month began.
 They were much different back then.
 They were more like bad headaches without aura or warnings of any kind.
-Initially I thought they WERE headaches but when I took over the counter medication and it didn't work, I had awful nausea followed by projectile vomiting.
+Initially, I thought they WERE headaches, but when I took over the counter medication, and it didn't work, I had awful nausea followed by projectile vomiting.
 That was fun, LOL!
-The only thing that seemed to settle my restless body was 24 hours of a quiet, cold, and dark room.
+The only thing that seemed to settle my restless body was 24 hours of quiet, cold, and darkroom.
 Later I discovered that I was experiencing migraines and was prescribed sumatriptan.
 When migraines were new to me, they were gentle.
-Still feeling like a "normal" headache but when over the counter medication didn't work, I still had a window of time to take my sumatriptan and I'd be in the clear.
+Still feeling like a "normal" headache, but when over the counter medication didn't work, I still had a window of time to take my sumatriptan, and I'd be in the clear.

-When I aged up into my mid-20's they just got worse.
+When I aged up into my mid-20's, they just got worse.
 4-5 a month.
-At this time, I was an elementary school teacher and stress was probably my worst trigger at the time.
+At this time, I was an elementary school teacher, and stress was probably my worst trigger.

-By the time I was in my late 30's I was now in the automotive industry and developed an allergy to car exhaust and I was working in it just about every day.
-This is when I discovered I needed sinus surgery and we'd hoped that this might be a cure all for my migraines.
-By this time the migraines were up to 15 occasionally 18 a month.
+By the time I was in my late 30's I was now in the automotive industry and developed an allergy to car exhaust, and I was working in it just about every day.
+This was when I discovered I needed sinus surgery, and we'd hoped that this might be a cure-all for my migraines.
+By this time, the migraines were up to 15, occasionally 18 a month.

 I look forward to delving further into my brain pain-story for you and keeping you abreast of current migraine episodes, therapies, and medications that I will be trying with the guidance of my neurologist and Cove.